Thymis-io/thymis/docs/src/lib/docs/external-projects/thymis-modules/first-module.md

 # Creating your first Thymis module

-This guide walks you through creating your first custom Thymis module—a temperature logger that simulates sensor readings and writes them to a log file.
+This guide walks you through creating your first custom Thymis module — a temperature logger that simulates sensor readings and writes them to a log file.

 ## Step 1: Create the Module File